nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-cli.md

 1. Right-click on your unit test class and choose **Run As, JUnit Test** in Eclipse, or **Run TestContractUpdater** in IntelliJ IDEA.
     The tests should now pass.

 Using unit tests is the **recommended way** to ensure a feature is working as expected.
-Unit tests are triggered automatically whenever you compile your project using Maven, and as such they help you in maintaining a high quality level.
+Unit tests are triggered automatically whenever you build your project using Maven, and as such they help you in maintaining a high quality level.

 ### Testing Manually